Alex-Costea/Wiles/docs/tutorial.md

 write_line(a)
 ```

-Note that this applies even when the declaration appears **after** its usage. `def` values are evaluated first.
+Note that, due to lazy computation, this applies even when the declaration appears **after** its usage.

 ```wiles
 write_line(a) # Outputs 123